 Middle Distillates A general classification of fuels that includes heating oil, diesel fuel and kerosene.
-PPE - Personal Equipment to be worn by petroleum workers to Protective Equipment protect them from coming in contact with the product.
+PPE - Personal Protective Equipment Equipment to be worn by petroleum workers to protect them from coming in contact with the product.
+Renewable Diesel Is produced by hydrotreating of animal fats, oilseeds or other bio-oils.
+Renewable diesel is fully compatible with diesel engines, and can be used as a direct replacement of diesel (drop-in fuel) or blended with diesel at the terminal truck rack.
 Scupper An opening in the side of a ship at deck level to allow water to run off.
 Scully An electronic sensor used between the loading rack and trailer to indicate that the equipment is properly grounded and to stop loading when the tank is full.
 Splash Loading When the product being transferred in Top Loading is poured on top of the product already in the receiving tank.
 Static Electricity The buildup of an electric charge in an object which can create an electric "shock" when the charge moves from one object to another.
 Switch Loading The loading of low volatility products, such as kerosene or diesel, into a compartment which previously contained a high volatility product such as gasoline.
-Tight-Connected Nozzle Hose reel deliveries where the nozzle is camlock- Deliveries connected to the tank's inlet fitting.
+Tight-Connected Nozzle Deliveries Hose reel deliveries where the nozzle is camlock-connected to the tank's inlet fitting.
 This is a closed liquid delivery system and storage tanks must be vented.
 Top Loading Transferring product from the terminal through the top of the receiving tank.
 Ullage The amount by which a container falls short of being full.
-Ultra Low Sulphur A diesel product with a low sulphur content (15 Diesel parts per million or less).
+Ultra Low Sulphur Diesel A diesel product with a low sulphur content (15 parts per million or less).
 Volatility The rate at which a liquid vapourizes.
 Water Paste A water indicating paste used with petroleum products to determine the level of water in tanks.
-WHMIS - Workplace A Canada wide communication system for Hazardous Materials transmitting information about hazardous materials Information System used in the workplace.
+WHMIS - Workplace Hazardous Materials Information System A Canada wide communication system for transmitting information about hazardous materials used in the workplace.